Rhizomatic-IO/rhizomatic/README.md

 }

 ```
-To enable the monitor implementation, the module must be laoded as a library (not an application module) since monitor messages are emitted during application boot.
+To enable the monitor implementation, the module must be loaded as a library (not an application module) since monitor messages are emitted during application boot.

 # Building from Source